duxuhao/Classroom-Acoustics-Research/README.md

 ## Further Research
 In this repo, I am using the machine learning algorithmn to deal with the data that consist 1000 samples.
 The code book is comming as well.

+# Reminder
+The author is holding the right to use the data upload in this repo for research and publication.
+If you want to use our data, please email us to get the right to do it.
+Thank you!